SafeDryver Blog Detail

 In addition, night driving can be dangerous because you may have trouble seeing other cars' headlights or brake lights in time to avoid an accident if one were to occur.
 Nighttime driving also increases your risk of falling asleep at the wheel because it's harder for your body to stay awake after dark than during daylight hours (when there is more light).

-• Practice driving as much as possible, and don't get in the car with someone who has been drinking alcohol or taking drugs.
+• No texting while driving.
+Practice driving as much as possible, and don’t get in the car with someone drinking alcohol or taking drugs.

 • Speed in moderation, and never speed around bends or corners—even if you feel sure of yourself behind the wheel, there's always the potential for danger to come out of nowhere!

-• Never have passengers in your car unless they sit properly and wear seat belts—it's safer for everyone involved!
-Also, buckle up yourself because we want both sons alive when this is all over!
+• Never have passengers in your car unless they sit correctly and wear seat belts—it’s safer for everyone involved!

 Conclusion